About the Bristol Photography Research Group

 We are enthusiastic to explore how photography has become part of the fabric of many facets of society, linking different experts together, (for example – a landscape photographer to work with an architect), to see what new types of conversations happen.
 These interactions are documented through our Photographic Dialogues series, where we commission two (or more) scholars from different disciplines to start a conversation or element of combined practice and see what happens.
 The ethos of these interactions is through a multidisciplinary methodology, meaning we are interested in how the experts bring their distinct subject knowledges to the table, and use the interactions to strengthen and develop new understandings of their subject areas as a result.

-The research group is convened by Dr Shawn Sobers – Associate Professor of Lens Media.
+The Bristol Photography Research Group is convened by Dr Shawn Sobers, Associate Professor of Cultural Interdisciplinary Practice.